 Our bodies need sleep to function.
 Sleep helps to support healthy brain function, emotional well-being, healing of tissues, immunity, and much more.

 The less we sleep, the greater toll our mind and body will take, especially over the long term.
-Here are just a few of the harmful effects of sleep deficiency:

 - Increased risk of diseases like cardiovascular disease and diabetes